 However there are a couple of things to alert you that this is a phishing site:

 - You’ll notice at the bottom right of the page that there is an advertisement.
 Xbox does not place advertisements here

 - Checking the address bar it tells you that you are at http://xbox.example.com

 which is not xbox.com.
 When you click a link to sign into your Xbox LIVE account, the address should always start https://login.live.com .
 Another indicator is that there is no padlock icon which indicates that the address has been verified and secure.
 The address you should see to ensure you are entering your details in are secure should start with the following https://login.live.com

-Solution: Microsoft will never ask for your Windows LIVE ID password within email, over the phone or through a message in the console.
+Solution: Microsoft will never ask for your Microsoft account username and password within email, over the phone or through a message in the console.
 Enter your Windows Live ID password only at known Microsoft trusted sites which can be identified by starting with https://login.live.com and having the verified padlock icon like below

 If you suspect that someone is trying to phish you, you can use the following tools to report it as a potential scam.
 Doing so helps keep the Xbox LIVE community safe.